-Commonly, women experience changes in the skin's appearance, including dark spots on the breasts, nipples and inner thighs, melasma, linea nigra, stretch marks, acne, spider veins and varicose veins.
-Many of these conditions are due to hormonal changes.
+Women commonly experience changes in the appearance of the skin during pregnancy, including dark spots on the breasts, nipples and inner thighs, melasma, linea nigra, stretch marks, acne, spider veins and varicose veins.
+Many of these conditions are considered normal and are due to hormonal changes.

-This article will examine some of the skin changes associated with pregnancy below.
+This article will examine some of the skin changes associated with pregnancy.

 - Dark spots and patches can develop due to increase in levels of melanin.

-- Stretch marks may never fade completely from the skin
+- Stretch marks may appear by the third trimester, and some never fade from the skin.

-Many women experience hyperpigmentation, the appearance of dark spots or patches on the skin.
-Hyperpigmentation is caused by an increase in naturally occurring melanin.
-Typically, these hyperpigmented areas will resolve after the birth of the baby, however, at times it can persist for several years.
+Hyperpigmentation is the appearance of dark spots or patches on the skin.
+It is caused by an increase in naturally occurring melanin.
+Typically, this will resolve after delivery, but it can persist for several years.

-An example of hyperpigmentation in pregnancy is melasma - "the mask of pregnancy" - which is characterized by brown patches on the face, cheeks, nose and forehead.
+An example of hyperpigmentation in pregnancy is melasma, known as "the mask of pregnancy," which is characterized by brown patches on the face, cheeks, nose, and forehead.

 Speak with a dermatologist about the treatment of melasma during pregnancy.
-Consider taking some steps to stop worsening of the condition by limiting sun exposure between 10 am and 2 pm, using a 30+ sunscreen and wearing a wide-brimmed hat when outside.
+Consider taking some steps to stop the condition deteriorating by limiting sun exposure between 10 am and 2 pm, using a factor 30 sunscreen or above, and wearing a wide-brimmed hat when outside.

-Pruritic urticarial papules and plaques of pregnancy (PUPPP) is a condition in which pale red bumps appear on the skin of a pregnant woman and cause itching, burning or stinging.
-These bumps vary in size, ranging from very small areas to larger areas forming a plaque.
+Pruritic urticarial papules and plaques of pregnancy (PUPPP) is a condition in which pale red bumps appear on the skin of a pregnant woman and cause significant itching, burning, or stinging.
+These bumps vary in size, ranging from very small areas to larger areas that form a plaque.